zowe/sample-spring-boot-api-service/docs/config.md

 The Java System properties are a common way how to provide external configuration options.
 They are defined using `-D` options for Java.
 Java System properties can override any configuration.

-The values for Java System properties can be defined in STDENV member for Java started tasks on z/OS.
+The values for Java System properties can be defined in STDENV member of JZOS Batch Launcher for Java started tasks on z/OS.

 When your run the sample application on your computer using `gradlew bootRun` it is using external configuration file [`config/local/application.yml`](/config/local/application.yml).
 This file contains the value for running on your computer in development mode.